KWR-Water/pysimdeum/docs/discharge/water_quality.md

 1. **Nutrient concentration**
     - The nutrient concentration for each discharge event is calculated by dividing the sampled nutrient value by the total flow for the discharge event, resulting in a concentration in grams per liter (g/L).

+1. **Temporal aggregation**
+    - The user can input the period of time aggregation that the output is required in.
+This can be in seconds, minutes, 15 minutes, 30 minutes, or hourly periods.
+Defaults to hourly.

+!!! info
+    Note that the period of temporal aggregation selected will affect runtime.
+Only aggregate in seconds if necessary, as this will significantly increase runtime especially when simulating multiple houses.

 ## Temperature

 tbc